The Sun Vanguard

 IN A CROWDED CABIN BELOWDECKS ON THE FERRY VESSEL, SUN VANGUARD

 Both men bellow and the entire cabin rattles.
-Hamfrd and the sailor are like two horned rams charging across open plains, crashing head to head, locked in a thunderous monumental clatter.
+Hamfrd and the huge sailor are like two horned rams charging across open plains, crashing head to head, locked in a thunderous monumental clatter.
 They strain, they swear, they snort, they scream.

 Neither gives an inch to the other.